Find a Law Firm

 Your lawyer being on the National Counties Building Society conveyancing panel is duty bound to inform National Counties Building Society of any changes to the purchase price.
 If you were to refuse your lawyers to disclose the reduction to National Counties Building Society then they would have to discontinue acting for you and National Counties Building Society.

-I am purchasing a house and require a conveyancing solicitor in London who is on the National Counties Building Society conveyancing.
-Could you point me in the right direction as regards a firm?
+I am purchasing a property and need a conveyancing solicitor in Birmingham who is on the National Counties Building Society solicitor.
+Can you recommend a local solicitor?

 Our service is a directory service for firms who wish to be listed as being on the approved conveyancing panel for National Counties Building Society .
 We don’t recommend any particular firm.